nguyenhoangdat/ERP/README.md

 # ERP
-Modular ERP application based on Microservices and ASP.NET Core
+Modular ERP application based on Microservices and ASP.NET Core.

+- The code is located in the 'dev' branch.
+- There is also an ongoing refactoring related to Warehouse, Section, and Position entities.
+The code and tests need to be reviewed

 ## Microservices
 - Catalog.API